-The major risks to which the Trust is exposed, as identified by the trustees, have been reviewed, and systems and procedures have been established to mitigate those risks.
+The major risks to the which the trust is exposed, as identified by the trustees, have been reviewed, and systems and procedures have been established to mitigate those risks.
 There is a risk register which is regularly reviewed at board meetings and any actions are agreed as required.

-The Trust recognises that the Local Government Pension Scheme is a significant potential liability.
-The Trust is able to meet its known annual deficit contribution commitments for the foreseeable future, the risk from this liability is minimised and is manageable.
+The trust recognises that the Local Government Pension Scheme is a significant potential liability.
+The trust is able to meet its known annual deficit contribution commitments for the foreseeable future, the risk from this liability is minimised and is manageable.

 No current academy faces any financial risk associated with falling rolls.
-We meet regularly with local authorities to increase planned admission numbers to meet local shortages of places for SEN across the Trust.
+We meet regularly with local authorities to increase planned admission numbers to meet local shortages of places for SEN across the trust.
 This expansion of pupil numbers continues to be an opportunity to strengthen the finances of all academies.

-Uncertainties relating to the next stage of the reform of school funding arrangements, particularly around SEN funding, the foreseeable freeze on the Government's overall education budget, changes in funding arrangements for special needs pupils and increasing employment and premises costs are all contributing to cost pressure in future periods.
+Uncertainties relating to the next stage of the reform of school funding arrangements, particularly around SEN funding, changes in funding arrangements for special needs pupils and increasing employment and premises costs are all contributing to cost pressure in future periods.